-Kushner to visit Mexico following latest Trump tirades
+Kushner to visit Mexico after Trump tirades, testy phone call

 Videgaray lost his job as finance minister over the trip’s fallout, but was later appointed foreign minister after Trump’s surprise win in the U.S. presidential election.

-Videgaray has maintained close ties with Kushner ever since, including several high-profile visits to Washington, most recently an unsuccessful effort to try to broker a Trump-Pena Nieto meeting.
+Videgaray has maintained close ties with Kushner ever since, including several visits to the White House, most recently an unsuccessful effort to try to broker a Trump-Pena Nieto meeting.

 Despite Trump’s sharp criticism of Mexico and its migrants, Videgaray said last month during a meeting with U.S. Secretary of State Rex Tillerson that ties between the two countries were closer than during the previous U.S. administration.